 “Drunken Sailor” was revived as a popular song among non-sailors in the mid-20th century folk revival with recordings by groups like the Weavers and the Kingston Trio.
 It grew to become one of the best-known songs of the shanty repertoire among mainstream audiences.
 It has been performed and recorded by many musical artists and appeared regularly in popular culture.

 To haul things in, here is one of the best renditions of our song sung by real British seamen in the film “Fisherman’s Friend”—a must-see movie if you like these salty songs of the sea.
-Click or tap on the next image or link to give a listen and join the party.
+Click or tap on the triangle in the next image or link to give a listen and join the party.

 And, finally, click or tap on the next image or link for a finger-picking ukulele version of our song just so you float away with the melody!